 Information Technology (IT) Support

-In as few as six months and for less than $8,000 for full-time students, our Pre-Associate's online IT Support Certificate can help you develop skills in Microsoft® tools, technical support and customer service that employers are looking for.6 With eight start dates a year, you can start when it’s convenient for you, feel prepared to sit for in-demand IT support certification exams—including, CompTIA A+ (Parts 1 and 2), CompTIA Network+ and Windows 10 MD-100—and be ready to pursue your IT career.4,5
+In as few as six months and for less than $9,0008 for full-time students, our Pre-Associate's online IT Support Certificate can help you develop skills in Microsoft® tools, technical support and customer service that employers are looking for.172 With eight start dates a year, you can start when it's convenient for you, feel prepared to sit for in-demand IT support certification exams—including, CompTIA A+ (Parts 1 and 2), CompTIA Network+ and Windows 10 MD-100—and be ready to pursue your IT career.23

 Support That Every Organization Needs

-According to the Bureau of Labor Statistics, computer user support specialist jobs are projected to grow by 10% over the next 10 years, which can make IT support certification a valuable resource in your career.1 What does it take to achieve IT support certification or IT help desk certification?
+According to the Bureau of Labor Statistics, Computer User Support Specialist jobs are projected to grow by 9% over the next 10 years, which can make IT support certification a valuable resource in your career.4 What does it take to achieve IT support certification or IT help desk certification?
 Designed by industry experts, our online IT Support Certificate can help you jumpstart your education into the ever-changing world of technology.
-You’ll learn from accomplished instructors with experience in IT, IT management, network administration, network security, computer information systems and information systems management.
-Turn your natural interest in tech into a career as a computer user support specialist, deskside support technician, helpdesk/service desk support specialist, field service technician, end-user support specialist and more.
+You'll learn from accomplished instructors with experience in IT, IT management, network administration, network security, computer information systems and information systems management.

 Take me to: